 Both interiors are fairly nondescript, but that’s to be expected in mass-market vehicles like these.
 As is the case with many modern cars, the central touchscreens bulge out awkwardly from the dashboards, showing how difficult it can be to package this in-demand tech.
 Both the Pilot and Highlander also have supplemental LCD screens in their instrument clusters, which driver may find useful, or distracting.

 Not surprisingly for vehicles pitched as competitors, the Pilot and Highlander are fairly close in price.
-A base Pilot LX with front-wheel drive starts at $30,900.
-Honda offers the Pilot in LX, EX, EX-L, Touring, and Elite trim levels, bringing the price up to $47,470 for an all-wheel drive Elite model with navigation and rear-seat entertainment system.
+A base Pilot LX with front-wheel drive starts at $31,450 before Honda adds a mandatory $995 destination charge.
+Honda offers the Pilot in LX, EX, EX-L, Touring, and Elite trim levels, bringing the price up to $48,020 for an all-wheel-drive Elite model with navigation and a rear-seat entertainment system.

-Highlander pricing starts at $31,030.
+Highlander pricing starts at $31,330.
 That price buys a base LE model with front-wheel drive and a four-cylinder engine, with no optional equipment.
-From there, you can upgrade to an SE, XLE, Limited, or Limited Platinum model.
-The most expensive Highlander is the Limited Platinum with all-wheel drive, which hits $46,660.
+From there, you can upgrade to an LE Plus, XLE, SE Limited, or Limited Platinum model.
+The most expensive Highlander is the Limited Platinum with all-wheel drive, which hits $47,010.

 If the Honda Pilot or Toyota Highlander don’t sound appealing, there are plenty of other choices.
-The Nissan Pathfinder, Mazda CX-9, Ford Explorer, Chevrolet Traverse, Hyundai Santa, Kia Sorento, and Volkswagen Atlas all offer a similar combination of space, features, and price, as will Subaru’s upcoming 2019 Ascent.
+The Nissan Pathfinder, Mazda CX-9, Ford Explorer, Chevrolet Traverse, Hyundai Santa, Kia Sorento, and Volkswagen Atlas all offer a similar combination of space, features, and price, as does Subaru’s 2019 Ascent.